cos316/assignment4-starter-code/README.md

 }
 ```

-In this assignment you'll build a simple ORM for mapping Go structs to an
+In this assignment you'll build a simple ORM for mapping Go structs to a
 SQLite database that can add new rows from a struct, fetch all rows of a given type, and fetch the first row of a given type, if it exists.

 You will also implement some helper functions to analyze provided structs and return a string or strings representing the named fields of that struct.